 In His Own Words

-Red McCombs was always delighted to share his large-than-life lessons learned from decades in business.
+Red McCombs was always delighted to share his larger-than-life lessons learned from decades in business

 When Red McCombs spoke, people listened.
 It wasn’t just his thunderous voice that commanded everyone’s attention, it was what he said: plainspoken, typically witty, always wise.